-I try to stay active in at least a few facebook and LinkedIn groups, and one question that comes up more often than I thought it would was why distributors need to know your social media numbers.
-The argument that generally follows is something like “just because people follow us doesn’t mean they’re going to buy our movie.”
+I try to stay active in at least a few Facebook and LinkedIn groups, and one question that comes up more often than I thought it would is why distributors need to know your social media numbers.
+The argument that generally follows is something like “Just because people follow us doesn’t mean they’re going to buy our movie.”
 For the most part, we get that you probably have a lot of filmmaker friends, and your filmmaker friends are often surprisingly difficult to get to buy your movie.
 That’s not the only, (or even the primary) reason why we need to know about your social media.
 Here are 6 reasons why

 1. Film Marketing works better if we’re amplifying your voice rather than creating it.